Krcko98/JengaGame/README.md

 Controls : <br>
 - Orbit the camera around the focused stack by holding Left click<br>
 - Select jenga pieces by Right clicking<br>
+- Click on Test my stack button to remove weak jenga pieces and simulate physics